Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The following day trips from Edmonton require 2–4 hours of driving (each way).

 Yes, eight hours behind the wheel is a bit much for a day trip.
 But if all you’ve got is a day, you can check off some of the best places to visit in Alberta in a single day trip from Edmonton if you get an early enough start.
+And if you are willing to overnight it, see my guide to the best longer road trips from Edmonton.

 To say you’ve finally been to Saskatchwan is reason enough to visit Lloydminster, which straddles the AB-SASK border 2.5 hours east of Edmonton.
 You can’t miss the exact spot, thanks to the largest border markers in the world.